 Alice was preceded in death by her husband, Edward L. Hoover; her parents; 2 brothers, William Rogers, Jr. and Edward Rogers; 2 sisters, Irene and Hazel Rogers; and a niece, Wilma Siebert, all of Junction City.

 Survivors include a daughter, Carolyn Engel and her husband Bob, Mesquite, Texas; a grandson, Craig Lillibridge, Toledo, Ohio; a granddaughter, Christine Wilcox, Mesquite, Texas; and five great grandsons.

-A Celebration of Life for Alice will take place in the Spring, with a private family graveside gathering at Highland Cemetery, with Hospice Chaplain Linda Lewis presiding.
+A Celebration of Life graveside service for Alice will be at Highland Cemetery at a later date, with Hospice Chaplain Linda Lewis presiding.

 In lieu of flowers, the family has requested memorial contributions be given in Alice's name to Accord Hospice of Manhattan, 3250 Kimball Ave., Manhattan, KS, 66503, or charity of the donor's choice.

 Johnson Cremations, Funerals, and Receptions in charge of arrangements.